2001 Belgian Grand Prix: Restarted race

 On lap 29, Ralf Schumacher overtook Villeneuve for eighth.
 Three laps later, Barrichello passed Alesi on the straight towards Les Combes corner for sixth.
 Jordan lost one of its EJ11s on the lap when the fifth-placed Trulli drove to the side of the track with oil smoke billowing from the rear of his car.
 In the final three laps, Ralf Schumacher attempted to pass Alesi five times and was unsuccessful each time.
 At the front, Coulthard reduced Michael Schumacher's lead by a second per lap, as the latter slowed, but Schumacher took his fifth win at the Circuit de-Spa Francorchamps to equal the triple world champion Ayrton Senna's record number of wins at the track.
 It was his eighth victory of 2001 and the 52nd of his career, overtaking the four-time world champion Alain Prost's all-time record of 51 wins.
 (Note: Lewis Hamilton broke the record for the highest number of Formula One Grand Prix victories when he achieved his 92nd race win at the 2020 Portuguese Grand Prix.)
-Coulthard followed 10.098 seconds later in second and Fisichella finished a season-high third.
+Coulthard followed 10.098 seconds later in second and Fisichella finished a season-high third, by driving through the entire race on the same front tyres.
 Häkkinen took fourth, Barrichello fifth and Alesi was the last of the point-scorers in sixth.
 The final finishers were Ralf Schumacher, Villeneuve, Frentzen, Verstappen, Panis, Bernoldi and Marques.